love. week twenty one.

 city. new york city

 I’ve started teaching myself how to play piano.
-I still can’t play for shit, but sometimes I’ll linger over each individual note, letting it hang in the air far too long, savoring the beautiful sounds that until very recently lay beyond my reach.
+I still can’t play for shit, but sometimes I’ll linger over individual notes, letting them hang in the air far too long, savoring the beautiful sounds that until very recently lay beyond my reach.

 I’ve also begun reading Tolstoy’s Anna Karenina, and can’t get enough of it.
 I rush to finish work by noon, so that I can spend the rest of the day reading and practicing piano.
 God, I sound like such a pretentious asshole.
 If it helps, I also kickbox with my sisters every other day, smoke too much weed, and listen to Pop Smoke on repeat.